plan-do-break-fix/humansdetected/README.md

 ## The Survey

-A million thanks to Majestic for the [The Majestic Million], a free list of the top million websites.
+A million thanks to Majestic for the [The Majestic Million], a free list of the top million domains.
 A comparable list from Alexa Top Sites would cost [$2500] USD.
 After thorough financial analysis, free was determined to be a better fit with the project's budget.

 A million domains might sound like a good start, but it's not.
 It's not even one third of a percent of the nearly 360 million registered domains.
 Regardless, it is a start.